Find Affordable College Courses

 Full Visual & Performing Arts at Central Washington University Report

-A rank of #4 on this year’s list means Washington State University is a great value for visual and performing arts students working on their bachelor’s degree.
-Located in the town of Pullman, Wazzu is a public college with a fairly large student population.
+Out of the 11 schools in Washington that were part of this year’s ranking, Washington State University landed the # 4 spot on the list.
+Located in the distant town of Pullman, Wazzu is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at Wazzu are $12,417 per year.